 I found the website associated with Forks over Knives and they had a meal planner.
 I almost paid the subscription fee, but realized that most of their food didn’t seem appetizing.
 This was “plant-based” which is basically healthy vegan.
 Oil free, little to no processed food.
 Even more restriction.
-I realized that Oreos were vegan, and was thrilled.
+I realized Oreos were vegan, and was thrilled.
 In my head vegan (meaning, no animal products) meant healthy.
 I was fine with a little oil and stuff here and there.
 At least it wasn’t animal products, right?

-“I realized that Oreos were vegan, and was thrilled.
+“I realized Oreos were vegan, and was thrilled.
 In my head vegan (meaning, no animal products) meant healthy.”

 I found that the decision to eat vegan was quite controversial and caused a lot of dissension in my daily life.
 If I wasn’t fighting my kids to eat their plate of veggies and grains, I was arguing with my husband or defending myself to well-meaning in-laws.
 I was stressed enough trying to figure out how to plan, make and eat foods that I actually enjoyed, let alone worrying about everyone else.
-To be perfectly honest, I didn’t like the person I was becoming, and I felt strangely detached from food – something I’d never experienced before and it really started to depress me.
+To be perfectly honest, I didn’t like the person I was becoming, and I felt strangely detached from food – something I’d never experienced before and it really depressed me.

 Vegan… Lifestyle or Diet?